Hawke’s Bay Photo News 1962 – Number 042 May

 Page 41

-Another task set the boys, was to recover a radioactive object from a pond without getting closer that eight feet.
+Another task set the boys, was to recover a radioactive object from a pond without getting closer than eight feet.
 Members of the 1st Wairoa Patrol made a very ingenious sling on staves, which proved very successful.

 Passing a troop and equipment over a high wall.
 Members of Saint Augustine’s Troop, Napier, start their operations.